 100. Principles of Geography.
 (3) I, II.
-Mr. Bailey

-Prerequisite: senior standing, or candidacy for a teaching credential.
-Not open to those who have credit for course 1A-1B or 5A-5B; may not be counted on the major in geography.
+Mr. Pattison Prerequisite: junior standing.
+Not open to those who have credit for course

-counted on the major in geography.
+1A-1B or 5A-5B; may not be counted on the major in geography.
 A brief survey of the fundamental physical and cultural elements of geography and their integration on a world-wide regional basis.